beginning of content

 How is frostbite diagnosed?

-Your doctor can diagnose you with frostbite by examining you and asking about your exposure to cold weather.
-There are no specific tests.
+Your doctor can diagnose frostbite by examining you and asking about your exposure to cold weather.

-If your frostbite is severe, you might need x-rays or scans to check how much damage there is.
+If your frostbite is severe you might need an MRI scan to check your tissue damage.

 How is frostbite treated?